-- An array name can be used as an argument to a function. - Permits the entire array to be passed to the function. - The way it is passed differs from that for ordinary variables. - Rules: - The array name must appear by itself as argument, without brackets or subscripts. - The corresponding formal argument is written in the same manner. - Declared by writing the array name with a pair of empty brackets.
+- An array name can be used as an argument to a function. - Permits the entire array to be passed to the function. - Array name is passed as the parameter, which is effectively the address of the first element. - Rules: - The array name must appear by itself as argument, without brackets or subscripts. - The corresponding formal argument is written in the same manner. - Declared by writing the array name with a pair of empty brackets. - Dimension or required number of elements to be passed as a separate parameter.